Mercury-Language/mercury/extras/net/README.md

 Networking Library
 ==================

-This library is inteded to provide support for networking with both 1) a simple binding around the BSD sockets interface 2) a higher-level set of predicates and functions for common patterns.
-This is a work in progress and many things are unimplemented.
+This library is inteded to provide support for networking with both
+1) a simple binding around the BSD sockets interface, and
+2) a higher-level set of predicates and functions for common patterns.
+This is a work in progress, and many things are unimplemented.

 Copying
 -------